-It depends on the state where the crime happened.
-According to the National Center for Victims of Crime, all sates and the federal government have passed some sort of laws to establish a set of victims’ rights.
-They vary though and in some states, victims’ rights apply only to victims of felonies while other states also grant legal rights to victims of misdemeanors.
+It ultimately depends on the state where the crime happened.
+According to the National Center for Victims of Crime, all states and the federal government have passed some sort of laws to establish a set of victims’ rights.
+They vary, though, and in some states, victims’ rights apply only to victims of felonies, while other states also grant legal rights to victims of misdemeanors.

 What is crime victim compensation and am I eligible?

-Crime victim compensation varies by state but in Florida (where Project Cold Case is based) you may be eligible for assistance.
-You should have been offered help filing out an application at the time of the crime as the application must be filed within one year after the crime date or within two years if good cause is shown for the filing delay.
+Crime victim compensation varies by state, but in Florida (where Project: Cold Case is based) you may be eligible for assistance.
+You should have been offered help filling out an application at the time of the crime as the application must be filed within one year after the crime date or within two years if good cause is shown for the filing delay.

-How can I help Project Cold Case?
+How can I help Project: Cold Case?

 We don’t need a million people to see our posts, just one – the right one.
 You never know who might see the information we are publicizing and it might just be the person that can solve the case.

-Are donations to Project Cold Case tax deductible?
+Are donations to Project: Cold Case tax deductible?